 See the details of sellers and prices given above.

-Waltons octagonal 6x6 summerhouse is a realistic alternative to the more widely available Buttermere 6'x6' which we review here.
+This Waltons 6'x6' octagonal summerhouse, which you may also find branded as the Mercia has now largely superseded the older and more expensive Buttermere 6'x6' which we review here.
 It's an attractive design of quite compact dimensions which still manages to deliver a good sized internal space with plenty of headroom.
 The windows are large which will allow plenty of light to enter - but they are also fixed, meaning they can't be opened for ventilation on a hot day.
 You'll have to leave the door open for that.
 The antique style door furniture is a nice touch but you should note that unlike the Buttermere, the Waltons doesn't come with a fitted lock.
 If you're concerned about security you could fit a padlock although we'd recommend spending a little time fitting a simple mortice lock such as you might find at, say B&Q or Wickes.
 It's not a particularly big job and we think a mortice lock is far more aesthetically pleasing than a padlock.
 It will add a few pounds to the price though.

 The construction standard looks just about what you'd expect in this price range.
 The 12mm tongue and groove cladding and mix of 28 x 28 and 44 x 28mm framing should give you a rigid robust structure able to withstand the elements.
 Styrene windows are virtually unbreakable but can be more susceptible to scuffs and scratches than glass so we're pleased to see that the windows of this model come protected with plastic film which should minimise the risk of any defect occurring during storage and delivery.